AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/managing-dashboard.md

 * `Edit` allows selected users to edit and save charts to this dashboard if they have Standard or Admin permissions.
 Also, users with Edit permissions can also share dashboards with other users.

-* `None` means selected users cannot view or edit this dashboard.
+* `None` means that selected users cannot view or edit this dashboard.

 User permissions can be changed one of two ways - for all users or for an individual user.